cristianofx/w2ui/readme.md

+## THIS FORK IS FOR CUSTOMIZATION WITH SOME BUG FIXES

 ## W2UI 1.5 - MIT License

 W2UI is modern, intuitive JavaScript UI library for building rich data-driven web application.
 The library has